 Cacao Nibs Cookies – Real Chocolate Chips

 - Place the softened butter in a large bowl.
 With a hand mixer, or a large fork, whisk in the sugar until it looks light in color.

 - Whisk in the egg until well incorporated.

-- Slowly whisk in the flour and salt, if using.
-Gently fold in the cacao chips.
+- Slowly whisk in the flour and salt.
+Gently fold in the cacao nibs chips.

-- On a large piece of parchment paper, transfer the batter to the paper and form a long log and roll the dough in the parchment paper and chill in the fridge for an hour.
+- On a large piece of parchment paper, transfer the batter to the paper and form a long log and roll the dough in the parchment paper, and chill in the fridge for 30-minutes.

 - Preheat the oven to 350.
 Slice the cookie dough into quarter-inch thick rounds and place on a parchment paper covered baking sheet.

 - Bake for 15 minutes.